ory/docs/docs/hydra/production.md

 ---
 id: production
-title: Prepare for Production
+title: Prepare for production
 ---

 This document summarizes some considerations you will find useful when preparing for production.

-## Ory Hydra behind an API Gateway
+## Ory Hydra behind an API gateway

 Although ORY Hydra implements all Go best practices around running public-facing production http servers, we discourage running
 ORY Hydra facing the public net directly.
 We strongly recommend running ORY Hydra behind an API gateway or a load balancer.
 It's common to terminate TLS on the edge (gateway / load balancer) and use certificates provided by your infrastructure provider such as AWS CA for last mile security.

-### TLS Termination
+### TLS termination

 You may also choose to set Hydra to HTTPS mode without actually accepting TLS connections.
 In that case, all Hydra URLs are prefixed with `https://`, but the server is actually accepting http.
 This makes sense if you don't want last mile security using